jihuun/rsdic/README.md

 # rsdic
 A eng-kor dictionary for the terminal users.
 It is written in Rust.
+The dictionary data comes from http://small.dic.daum.net

 # Usage
 ![usage](docs/imgs/usage_record.gif)